Pentagram: Middle Ages

-The North rose of Amiens Cathedral (built in the 13th century) exhibits a pentagram-based motif.
-Some sources interpret the unusual downward-pointing star as symbolizing the Holy Spirit descending on people.
+The north-facing rose of Amiens Cathedral—built in the 13th century—exhibits a pentagram-based motif.
+Some sources interpret the unusual downward-pointing star as symbolizing the Holy Spirit descending on celebrants.

 Renaissance

-Heinrich Cornelius Agrippa and others perpetuated the popularity of the pentagram as a magic symbol, attributing the five neoplatonic elements to the five points, in typical Renaissance fashion.
+Heinrich Cornelius Agrippa and others perpetuated the pentagram's popularity as a magic symbol, attributing the five neoplatonic elements to its five points, in typical Renaissance fashion.
 Agrippa depicts the human body inscribed in an 'upright' (point-up) pentagram and another with its hands in rotated pentagrams, among numerous other geometrical figures, in the section on 'the proportions and harmonious measures of the human body', and an 'inverted' (point-down) version of the Pythagorean 'hygeia' pentagram in the section on 'characters, received only by revelation, which no other kind of reasoning can discover', alongside variations of the Chi-Rho and the Hebrew word Makabi.

 'Of this type are the signet shown to Constantine, which most people called a cross, inscribed in Latin letters, 'in this conquer', and another revealed to Antiochus who was surnamed Soteris, in the shape of a pentagon, which issued health, for resolved into letters, it issued the word ὑγίεα, that is, 'health', in the confidence and virtue of which signs, each of the kings won a notable victory against their enemies.
 Thus Judas, who for this reason was afterwards known as Maccabeus, was about to fight with the Jews against Antiochus Eupatorus, and received that noble seal מׄכׄבׄיׄ from the angel'.

 Romanticism

 By the mid-19th century, a further distinction had developed amongst occultists regarding the pentagram's orientation.
-With a single point upwards it depicted spirit presiding over the four elements of matter, and was essentially "good".
+With a single point upward, it depicted the spirit presiding over the four elements of matter and was essentially "good".
 However, the influential but controversial writer Éliphas Lévi, known for believing that magic was a real science, had called it evil whenever the symbol appeared the other way up: